statamic/docs/content/collections/docs/multi-site.md

 Note that both Statamic and Laravel don't ship with frontend language translations out of the box.
 You have to provide your own string files for this.
 There is a great package called [Laravel Lang](https://github.com/Laravel-Lang/lang) containing over 75 languages that can help you out with this.

 ### URL
 URL is required to define the root domain Statamic will serve and generate all URLs relative to.
 The default `url` is `/`, which is portable and works fine in most typical sites.
-Statamic uses a little magic to work out what a full URL is be based on the domain the site is running on.
+Statamic uses a little magic to work out what a full URL is based on the domain the site is running on.

 :::best-practice
 It can be a good idea to change this to a **fully qualified, absolute URL**.
 This ensures that server/environment configurations or external quirks interfere with that "magic".
 Using an environment variable is an ideal solution here.